Talk with a Dynatron Sales Representative Today: 1.866.888.3962Request a Meeting

 Step 3: Determine ELR by Category

-This is fairly typical as ELR changes by category which is the reason why we can’t uniformly say what’s our total shop ELR.
-Instead, we want to get to what the ELR is by labor category so that we’re able to project things more accurately and satisfy that accuracy objective.
+This is fairly typical, as ELR changes by category, which is the reason why we can’t uniformly say what’s our total shop ELR.
+Instead, we want to get to what the ELR is by labor category so that we can project things more accurately and satisfy that accuracy objective.

 Step 4: Determine Technician Pay Rate by Category